badMiguel/culinary-hub/README.md

 Project Breif

 Problem Context
 Australia is no stranger when it comes to high prices in food places, emphasising the relevance of preparing food on their own homes.
-Combined the increase of inflation, it is more relevant

 Your Goal
 What do you think the user wants/what will you provide